 When should I use a comma to separate numbers?

-In English, we use commas in numbers greater than 999 to split the number and make it clearer.
+In English, we use commas to separate numbers greater than 999.
 We use a comma every third digit from the right.

 - More than 50,000 people turned up to protest.

 The comma every third digit is sometimes known as a “thousands-separator.”
 Make sure you don’t include a space on either side of this comma.

 - We will walk 10, 000 miles.

 - We will walk 10 , 000 miles.

 - We will walk 10 ,000 miles.

 When a number uses a decimal point, we never place commas to the right of the decimal point.
 Some people like to use thin spaces going from left to right instead.

 - The value of Pi is 3.14159 to five decimal places.